Leonardo DiCaprio Gets Cozy With 20-Year-Old Model Camila Morrone at Coachella

 The Daily Mail reports that twosome have been spotted all over town since December.
 Last month they were on a breakfast date in West Hollywood.
 In February they were at Ellen DeGeneres' birthday party and even vacationed in Colorado in January with Tobey Maguire.

-In addition to rocking out with Cami, who recently appeared on the cover of Vogue Turkey, at Empire Polo Field, the superstar also hit up the #REVOLVEFestival and Moet & Chandon party at the Merv Griffin Estate.
+In addition to rocking out with Cami, who recently appeared on the cover of Vogue Turkey, at Empire Polo Field, the superstar was also spotted at the #REVOLVEFestival and Moet & Chandon party at the Merv Griffin Estate.

 The party boy also made sure to stop by the Levi’s Brand Presents Neon Carnival with Tequila Don Julio, arriving incognito in a blue hoodie, hat and his 3D glasses.
 An eyewitness tells E!
 News that the Oscar winner was escorted through a private entrance to his VIP table, where he and friends sipped on Don Julio 1942.